-As mentioned above, because Sonoma County Airport provides commercial airline service, it must be certified under Federal Aviation Regulation Part 139.
-This means that qualified airport operations and fire fighting personnel, equipment, and vehicles are required to be located on Airport.
+As mentioned above, because the Airport provides commercial airline service, it must be certified under Federal Aviation Regulation Part 139.
+This means that qualified airport operations and firefighting personnel, equipment, and vehicles are required to be located on Airport.
 The ARFF building at Sonoma County Airport is located north of the terminal building.
 The ARFF facility houses a new, state-of-the-art fire fighting vehicle, and rescue equipment.
-The ARFF facility will be relocated when the new airline terminal is constructed.
+The ARFF facility was constructed in the 1970s.
+It does not meet current airport design and safety standards and should be replaced.
+The building will need to be relocated before the new passenger terminal is constructed.
+However, in the event the passenger terminal is not constructed, the ARFF facility will still need to be replaced.